metacpan/metacpan-cpan-extracted/distros/Z/Zero-Emulator/Emulator.md

 ## Ifx($cmp, $a, $b, %options)

-Execute then or else clause depending on whether two memory locations are equal..
+Execute then or else clause depending on whether two memory locations are equal.

        Parameter  Description
     1  $cmp       Comparison